-5-8-7 PROHIBITED LIGHTING
+5-8-7 Prohibited Lighting

-- A. The following lighting types are prohibited from being installed in the County: - 1.
+- A. The following lighting types are prohibited from being installed in the County: City of Victor's Area of Impact: - 1.
 Lighting that simulates, imitates or conflicts with warning signals, emergency signals or traffic signals. - 2.
 Blinking or flashing lights and exposed strip lights used to illuminate building facades or to outline buildings. - 3.
 Searchlights, laser lights, and aerial lasers or holograms. - 4.
-Lighting that is not in a full cut-off-fixture. - 5.
-Lighting in which any single luminaire exceeds twenty thousand (20,000) lumens. - 6.
+Lighting that is not in a full cut-off-fixture.

+- 5. Lighting in which any single luminaire exceeds twenty thousand (20,000) lumens. - 6.
 Bare lamps (not housed within a fixture) or lamp strings-except for holiday lighting with outputs exceeding twenty-five (25) lumens per lamp.